JediLuke/flamelex/README.md

              no problem really.
 If a lookup is successful, then maybe actions get fired, functions get called... whatever.

+### A guideline for adding new functionality

+#DEVELOPING a new component
+Step 1 - figure out where you want to mount the component. #TODO this should be a layer I guess...
+  - it needs to get mounted in the GIU somewhere
+  -

 ### The `franklin_dev` branch

 *warning - you are on the branch `franklin_dev`*